opnsense/docs/source/manual/how-tos/caddy.rst

 * Press **Save** and **Apply**

-Now, all connections without a private IPv4 address will be served an empty page.
-To outright refuse the connection, the option ``Abort Connections`` in :menuselection:`Services --> Caddy Web Server --> General Settings` should be additionally enabled.
-Some applications might demand a HTTP Error code instead of having their connection aborted, an example could be monitoring systems.
-For these a custom ``HTTP Response Code`` can be enabled.
+Now, all connections without a private IPv4 address will be blocked.
+Some applications might demand a HTTP Error code instead of having their connection blocked, an example are monitoring systems.
+For these a custom ``HTTP Response Code`` can be set in the advanced mode.

 ..
 Note:: Access Lists will match before Basic Auth, so both options can synergize.